dairycultist/BotChip/README.md

 research animation, since that's just Animating life right

-embed a camera (for reacting to non-verbal input), screen (for a facial personality), microphone, and speaker into a bodypillow

 ![](https://images-na.ssl-images-amazon.com/images/I/41TpNiRo5KL.jpg)

 ---

-Behaviour tree (state machine) with interrupts for input (audio; video would improve life-likeness/responsiveness but seems too complex for right now).
+Behaviour tree (state machine) with interrupts for input (audio; video would improve life-likeness/responsiveness by reacting to non-verbal input, but is out of scope).
+States may trigger unprompted dialogue ("talking to self").
+Examples of states include:

-- sleep (i.e. keeping the screen off to prevent burn-in)
+- Sleep (i.e. keeping the screen off to prevent burn-in)
-- actively in conversation (i.e. the state it enters right after responding)
+- Actively in conversation (i.e. the state it enters right after responding)
-- idly looking around curiously/watching you for a while without dialogue
+- Idly looking around curiously/watching you for a while without dialogue
-- states may trigger unprompted dialogue ("talking to self")

 Upon recieving and parsing audio input, BotChip performs **request prediction** (entirely algorithmic, no AI) to determine 1) if it constitutes an interrupt and 2) if it is, how to respond.
 Responses also take as input the point in its behaviour tree it recieved the interrupt in.